How to Organize Dental Patient Photos

 - ✓ Disaster recovery protocols

-Never use: Personal cloud accounts (Google Drive, Dropbox personal), unencrypted USB drives, or personal computers for HIPAA-protected patient photos.
+Avoid: Personal cloud accounts without a BAA, unencrypted USB drives, or unmanaged personal devices for patient photos.

 - ✓ Searchable by patient, date, procedure, or tooth

-Result: Go from 10-15 minutes organizing per patient to instant automatic organization.
-Spend more time on patient care and case presentation.
+Result: Spend less time sorting files and more time on patient care and case presentation.

 Organization Best Practices